hkbakke/zfssnap/README.md

 the configuration file.

 ## Configuration
-See the example configration file for more information.

 A very simple config for snapshotting all datasets non-recursively could look like this:

     cmds:
-      ssh: /usr/bin/ssh
       zfs: /sbin/zfs
-      split: /usr/bin/split
-      cat: /bin/cat

     policies:
       snapshot-all: